 - Required course from Category C – PHIL 330: Medical Ethics (3 units)

 All BS in Nursing students (including incoming freshmen students, continuing SDSU students, transfer students, and RN to BSN students) are required to participate in a pre-approved international experience to increase awareness of cross-cultural issues, global health, economic, political, cultural, social services, and health challenges experienced by local populations in international environments.
 Students participate in residence for two or more weeks (exemption from the study abroad portion of the requirement must be approved by the dean of the college based on serious and compelling life events or physical limitations; a relevant course will be substituted).
-Specific details can be found on the CHHS Undergraduate International Experience web site.
+Specific details can be found on the CHHS Undergraduate International Experience web site OR by contacting a CHHS International Programs Advisor.

 To meet the international experience requirement, majors must complete one of the following: